SwagapottamusRex/project4-client/README.md

 ## Approach Taken

-### Day 1-10: Backend
+### Day 1-10: Back End

-My minimum viable product was to have a webiste with communities, threads and comments where people could potentailly discuss what drawings they would want to build together on the blank pixel canvas.
-Day 1 - 10 consisited building the models for the APIs.
+My minimum viable product was to have a website with communities, threads and comments where people could potentailly discuss what drawings they would want to build together on the blank pixel canvas.
+Day 1 - 10 consisted in building the models for the APIs.
 The Django models were, Color, Community, Thread, Comment, Pixel and the Custom User, displayed below.

     class Color(models.Model):
       color_name = models.CharField(max_length=30)